differentgames/conference-2016-site/_sessions/11-affective-play-session-1.md

 talks:
   - Play design&colon; a self-consciousness act
-  - Being A Part Of The Things You Make
+  - Post-Mortem of Take Care&colon; A Game and Wellness Jam
 ---